Who are we?

 Louise Nuijens - group lead

-I am an associate professor in the Geoscience & Remote Sensing Department at TU Delft since 2017 (with tenure since 2020) and an ECMWF Fellow since 2019.
+I am an associate professor in the Geoscience & Remote Sensing Department at TU Delft since 2017 and an ECMWF Fellow since 2019.
+My research focuses on deciphering convection, clouds and precipitation and their role in large-scale weather and climate.
+I am also very interested in air-sea interaction and excited to gain a broader ocean perspective by joining a new US CLIVAR working group on small-scale ocean processes.
 Before coming to TUD, I worked as a Postdoctoral fellow in the Department of Earth, Atmosphere and Planetary Sciences at MIT in Boston , and as a group leader of the Observations and Process Studies group in the Atmosphere Department of the Max-Planck Institute for Meteorology in Hamburg.
 I received my Masters degree in Meteorology from the Wageningen University and Research Center in the Netherlands and my PhD in Atmospheric Sciences from the University of California in Los Angeles (UCLA). [full CV]

 Alessandro Savazzi - PhD candidate - CMTRACE